Introduction mycotoxins

 Fusarium moniliforme

 Maize, sorghum, wheat, barley.Negative estrogenic effects on fertility.
-Probably mutagenic, teratogenic and carcinogenic.Maximum levels according to Regulation (EC) No 1881/2006Forming of toxins is stimulated by temperatures for a long time around the freezing point and temperature changes from low to moderate.
+Probably mutagenic, teratogenic and carcinogenic.Maximum levels according to Regulation (EC) No 1881/2006Forming of toxins is stimulated by temperatures for a long time around the freezing point and temperature from low to moderate.
 Fungal growth happens mainly on the field but it is also possible during storage.
 Inactivation of the toxins happens at temperatures higher than 165 °C.

 Rubratoxine (A and B)Penicillium rubrumGround, peanuts, legumes, maize, and sunflower seeds.Acute toxicMaximum levels according to Regulation (EC) No 1881/2006Diseases are often found in animals that consumed contaminated animal feed.
 Inactivation of toxin A happens at temperatures higher than 214 °C and toxin B at temperatures higher than 170 °C.